dskibinski-7/ANPR/README.md

 ## Automatic number plate recognizer

 The purpose of the project was to create a system that is able to detect licence plates from the image and detect their numbers.
+[Current state of the model.](ckpt-6.index)

 ### Model and dataset
 We used [tensorflow pre-trained model](https://github.com/tensorflow/models) that can be downloaded [here.](http://download.tensorflow.org/models/object_detection/tf2/20200711/ssd_mobilenet_v2_fpnlite_320x320_coco17_tpu-8.tar.gz)